 Withdrawal symptoms typically begin in the first 24 hours (though as explained above, can begin as soon as a few hours or as late as 2-3 days after last use).
 These symptoms slowly increase in intensity and unpleasantness until the 7-10 day mark.
 This peak in symptoms is typically the most dangerous time period for someone in withdrawal, and where permanent damage is most likely to happen.
 After about 10-14 days, withdrawal symptoms have typically declined, and a person should be out of withdrawal, though very weak after these first 2 weeks have passed.

 The most common symptom of withdrawal is depression.
 Individuals going through withdrawal often report feelings of hopelessness, meaninglessness, and apathy early in the withdrawal process, and these feelings may persist as long as withdrawal lasts.
 Meth withdrawal is also very draining, and clients report feelings of fatigue, lethargy, hungriness, dry mouth, and some jitters.
 Some more severe symptoms during this time period may include thoughts of suicide.

 Because these symptoms are so severe, the risk of relapse is very high during the initial 1-2 weeks of withdrawal.
 Unlike some other drug addiction treatments, where some prescription medication can be used to ease withdrawal symptoms, there are currently no FDA-approved drugs used during meth withdrawal.
 This contributes to making meth addiction withdrawal a more difficult process than withdrawal from some other substances.
-However, antidepressants are often used to target any co-occurring disorders.
+However, antidepressants are often used to target any co-occurring conditions.

 Meth Addiction Treatment & Detox Options